thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 - `plugins` → additional custom components like operators, hooks, sensors, etc.
 - `.env` → environment variables
 - `requirements.txt` → additional python packages

+By default, Airflow timezone is set to UTC.
+This can be changed using the `AIRFLOW__CORE__DEFAULT_TIMEZONE` variable.

 ## Run Airflow locally